-To ensure we can meet the needs of all LifeNet clients who enroll in this new program, we’ve developed specific eligibility criteria to guide us, including:
+To ensure we can meet the needs of all LifeNet clients who enroll in this program, we’ve developed specific eligibility criteria to guide us, including:

 - Geography: adult lives in Connecticut between and including Greater Hartford and Greater New Haven, with exact service area to be determined based on demand.
 (If you live outside these areas, please complete the form below anyway so we can assess demand for future expansion.)

-- Diagnosis: Asperger's or similar autism spectrum profile is the primary condition
+- Diagnosis: Asperger or similar autism spectrum profile is the primary condition

-- Co-occurring conditions (e.g. significant mental health needs): will be reviewed on a case-by-case basis, but is/are not the primary diagnosis/es
+- Co-occurring conditions (e.g. significant mental health needs): will be reviewed on a case-by-case basis, but is not the primary condition

 - Client/family resources to fund program: see tiers and fees immediately below

 What are the different tiers of LifeNet service, and how much do they cost?